 The Role and Responsibilities of a Caliph in Islam

 Islam is very organised and everything is coordinated.
-In an ideal Islamic country, the overall political and spiritual leader is the caliph and this explains why there have been so many caliphs in the history of Islam.
-However, following the dissolution of the Ottoman Empire, Muslims have not had a global caliph and many Muslims do not know the role and responsibilities of a caliph.
+In an ideal Islamic country, the overall political and spiritual leader is the caliph.
+This explains why there have been so many caliphs in the history of Islam.
+However, following the dissolution of the Ottoman Empire.
+Muslims have not had a global caliph and many Muslims do not know the role and responsibilities of a caliph.
 This piece is going to shed more light on this important topic.

 As hinted earlier, the main role of the caliph is to protect, defend and uphold Islam while ensuring that the proper conditions are not just established but also maintained for Muslims to be able to live while practicing their faith to the best in preparation for the Hereafter.

 In Islam, balance is also ensured when it comes to power so that a caliph does not end up becoming a tyrant or despot.
 As long as the caliph is meeting all the responsibilities as outlined in Islam, then the people have to obey the laws and respect the authority of the caliph.
 However, if it so happens that the caliph becomes ineffective, cruel, unfair, or starts ruling against the rules of Islam, then there has to be a removal from office by the Majlis al-Shura (Consultative Assembly).